rakudo-p5/v5/STATUS.md

   in any  at gen/parrot/BOOTSTRAP.nqp:1669<br />
   in block  at t/v5/31-autoload.v5:23<br />
   in block  at t/v5/31-autoload.v5:53<br />
-  in any  at t/v5/31-autoload.v5:1<br />
-  in any  at gen/parrot/stage2/NQPHLL.nqp:1146<br />
-  in any eval at gen/parrot/stage2/NQPHLL.nqp:1133<br />
-  in any evalfiles at gen/parrot/stage2/NQPHLL.nqp:1339<br />
-  in any command_eval at gen/parrot/stage2/NQPHLL.nqp:1276<br />
-  in any command_eval at src/Perl6/Compiler.nqp:17<br />
-  in any command_line at gen/parrot/stage2/NQPHLL.nqp:1218<br />
-  in any MAIN at gen/parrot/main.nqp:45<br />
-  in any  at gen/parrot/main.nqp:35<br />
 </td></tr>
         <tr align='center'><td align='left' rowspan='2'>t/v5/32-autoload-method.v5</td><td>0</td><td>5</td><td>0</td><td>0</td><td>5</td></tr>
         <tr><td colspan='5'>No such method 'a' for invocant of type 'A'<br />
   in block  at t/v5/32-autoload-method.v5:25<br />
   in block  at t/v5/32-autoload-method.v5:49<br />
-  in any  at t/v5/32-autoload-method.v5:1<br />
-  in any  at gen/parrot/stage2/NQPHLL.nqp:1146<br />
-  in any eval at gen/parrot/stage2/NQPHLL.nqp:1133<br />
-  in any evalfiles at gen/parrot/stage2/NQPHLL.nqp:1339<br />
-  in any command_eval at gen/parrot/stage2/NQPHLL.nqp:1276<br />
-  in any command_eval at src/Perl6/Compiler.nqp:17<br />
-  in any command_line at gen/parrot/stage2/NQPHLL.nqp:1218<br />
-  in any MAIN at gen/parrot/main.nqp:45<br />
-  in any  at gen/parrot/main.nqp:35<br />
 </td></tr>
         <tr align='center'><td align='left' rowspan='2'>io/nargv.v5</td><td>0</td><td>5</td><td>0</td><td>0</td><td>5</td></tr>
         <tr><td colspan='5'>===SORRY!=== Error while compiling t/spec/io/nargv.v5<br />